JBrinco/GNU-Linux-CLI-manuals/README.md

 Hello there!
 This is a simple repository with PDF manuals for several GNU/Linux programs and such.
 I have compiled the ones I find most important.
 There is also a file with links to where you can find more manuals.
 A lot of free software developers spend a lot of time and effort creating good and extensive documentation, so it is only fair we read it :)

-Needless to say there are no Copyrighted works here _i.e._ no piracy.
+Needless to say there are no pirated works here.
+All manuals should be for free distribution and are shared withought any modifications.
 If you find any work that violates this principle, please tell me.